-Reasons for Hip Replacement
+Reasons for Knee Replacement

-The most common reason for a hip replacement is the wearing away of cartilage in your hip joint, which is commonly referred to as arthritis.
-A hip replacement operation may be done when your arthritic hip joint causes intolerable discomfort and limitation of motion.
+The most common reason for a knee replacement is the wearing away of cartilage in your knee joint, which is commonly referred to as arthritis.
+A knee replacement operation may be done when your arthritic knee joint causes intolerable discomfort and limitation of motion.

-The most frequent causes of arthritic hips include:
+The most frequent causes of arthritic knee include:

-• Osteoarthritis (AH-stee-oh arthritis).
+Osteoarthritis (AH-stee-oh arthritis).
 In the case of osteoarthritis, your joint cartilage becomes frayed, pitted, and worn due to repeated motion or injury.
 When your cartilage is damaged, the normally smooth movement of your joint is replaced by painful friction.
 Osteoarthritis occurs primarily in weight-bearing joints such as your hip, knee, or foot.

 - Rheumatoid (ROO-muh-toid) arthritis.
-With rheumatoid arthritis, the membrane lining your hip joint (synovium) becomes inflamed, causing pain and damage to your cartilage. - A previous hip fracture.
-A fracture of your hip can injure the cartilage in your hip joint at the time of the injury or many years later.
-Fractures can lead to arthritic hips. - Osteonecrosis (also called avascular necrosis).
-This condition can also cause damage to the hip joint.
-It is caused interruption of blood supply to the femoral head, resulting in death (or necrosis) of the bone tissue.
-An injury, medical condition, alcohol use, and certain medications may cause interruptions in the blood supply.
+With rheumatoid arthritis, the membrane lining your knee joint (synovium) becomes inflamed, causing pain and damage to your cartilage. - A previous knee injury.
+An injury of your knee can damage the cartilage in your knee joint at the time of the injury or many years later.
+This can lead to arthritic knees.